VMTdeJong/Multinomial-Predictive-Performance/README.md

 ## Predictive performance of multinomial logistic prediction models
 * Author of this file and of the final version of the code: Valentijn M.T. de Jong
-* File last modified: December 2018
+* File last modified: July 2022
 * Code last modified: < April 2018
 * This is code for a simulation study presented in: de Jong VMT, Eijkemans MJC, van Calster B, et al. Sample size considerations and predictive performance of multinomial logistic prediction models.Statistics in Medicine.
 2019;1–19.https://doi.org/10.1002/sim.8063